mnestorov/regex-patterns/README.md

 ##### Postal Code
 - **Pattern:** `^\d{5}$`
 - **Description:** Bosnian postal codes consist of 5 digits.
 This pattern matches a sequence of exactly five numerical digits.
+##### VAT Number
+- Bosnia and Herzegovina does not have a VAT number system similar to that of the European Union.
+For business and tax purposes, companies use a national ID number system.
+It's essential to consult local regulations or authorities for accurate and specific requirements regarding tax identification and reporting in Bosnia and Herzegovina.

 ---